 Help When You Need It

-If your loved one needs long-term care, please do not hesitate to contact us for assistance.
-We offer a free initial consultation to make sure we are the best fit for you.
+If your loved one needs long-term care, please do not hesitate to contact us for assistance, even if you do not live in the Tampa Bay area!
 We also offer free monthly seminars on Medicaid and asset protection planning.
 You may also want to read about the 7 lies your friends will tell you about Medicaid and elder law in Florida.